michael-garciaperez/DSC180A-Methodology-5/README.md

    - If you encounter issues related to Jupyter Lab, ensure that you have launched it from within the conda environment where you installed the project dependencies.

-   - The website for this can be found [here](https://michael-garciaperez.github.io/DSC180B-Capstone-Project/).
+   - The website for this project can be found [here](https://michael-garciaperez.github.io/DSC180B-Capstone-Project/).

 Happy coding!